 3, 3/0; WIIF

 Prerequisite: Upper-division status or permission of instructor.
 Simulation of a trial court or appellate court proceeding involving teams of students acting as prosecutors'/plaintiffs' attorneys, defense attorneys, and witnesses.
 Students develop case strategy, analyze evidence, integrate legal precedent, prepare a written brief, question witnesses, and present oral arguments to the court in opening and closing statements.
 Final project is a mock trial presentation held in a formal courtroom setting.
 Offered every semester.

 PSC 488 INTERNSHIP

 1-15, 0/0; WIIF

-Prerequisites: PSC 203, 204, and 399.
+Prerequisites: PSC 203, PSC 204, PSC 399 and junior or senior standing.
 Field experiences that supplement departmental academic offerings; geared to students' interests.
 Faculty intern supervisor and department chair permission necessary.
 Offered every semester and summer.